 The School website, www.hayes.bromley.sch.uk, provides up to date information and copies of all whole school and year group letters.
 There is also a calendar available on the website which is kept updated.
-The School also has a Twitter account @HayesSecondary.
+The School also has a X (Twitter) account @HayesSecondary, and an Instagram account hayessecondary